SkillfulElectro/filled_ports/README.md

 # filled_ports
-simple command line app , to check which ports on localhost are filled
+so i was curious about which ports on my device are filled so if you are too , check it out ;)